 Finally, the system will include intelligent face recognition which will enable staff to personalise how they take care of guests.

 As I said above, the first ship to benefit from MSC for Me will be MSC Meraviglia, debuting in June 2017.
 A fleet-wide roll-out roll out of the system will take place between 2017 and 2024, including all of the lines’ future ships.
+MSC Bellissima will also feature a further evolution of this technology, with every cabin having Zoe, an Alexa style personal assistant to help you during your holiday.

 OCEAN, by Carnival Corporation (on Princess Cruises)